HarveyBates/arduino-clap/README.md

 ```bash
 speed 100
 ```
-If the value exceeds the maxium value of that type it is reverted to `0`.
+If the value exceeds the maximum value of that type it is reverted to `0`.
 For example:
 ```bash
 speed 90000 # Returns 0 (as int has a max value of 32767)
 ```